jamestomasino/burrow/README.md

 - `recipe` will prompt for the name of your recipe, then open it in your default `$EDITOR`.
 By default it will provide you a template, but you can override this by including a `.template` file in your recipe box directory.

+- `topic` will prompt for the name of the topic, then open it in your default `$EDITOR`.
+By default it will provide you a template, but you can override this by including a `.template` file in your topics directory.

 - `create-config` gives you the same settings as you have by default without a configuration file, but it provides you a starting point for customization.